-Mr. Burnett has been selected to present a jazz clinic on January 24, 2020 at 10:45 am for the Missouri Music Educators Association conference in Tan-Tar-A.
+Mr. Burnett’s jazz clinic on January 24, 2020 at 10:45 am for the Missouri Music Educators Association conference in Tan-Tar-A went great and was well-received.

 “The Altered Scale (Playing Jazz Using Things About Music You Already Know)”